 Make sure your child:

-- washes his hands well with soap and water or a waterless alcohol product after going to the bathroom, after coughing or sneezing into his hands, after handling a tissue or other items that may have the flu germs
+• washes their hands well with soap and water or a waterless alcohol product after going to the bathroom, after coughing or sneezing into his hands, after handling a tissue or other items that may have the flu germs

-- have your child (older than 6 months) get an influenza vaccine each year.
+Have your child (6 months or older) get an influenza vaccine each year.
 Ask your health care provider for details.

-- parents of infants younger than 6 months old should be vaccinated to prevent the spread of influenza to their child.
+Parents of babies younger than 6 months old should be vaccinated to prevent the spread of influenza to their child.
 Children younger than six months old can't receive the vaccine

 When to call your health care provider